kondratjev/css-minification-benchmark/README.md

 ### How can I see the results?

-Clone the repository, install the dependencies with `bun install` and then run `bun run bench-html`.
+Clone the repository, install the dependencies with `bun install` and then run `bun run bench`.
 That's it!

 If you prefer to see results without cloning the repo here are [the most recent ones](https://kondratjev.github.io/css-minification-benchmark/).